open-contracting/infrastructure/docs/guidance/example.md

 This section provides contextual information about the infrastructure project, including:

-* a project identifier in the `id` field.
-To make the project identifier globally unique, a project identifier prefix must be added to the local identifier for the project.
-Project identifier prefixes are assigned by the OC4IDS helpdesk.
+* `id` for the project identifier.
+To make the project identifier globally unique, a project identifier prefix needs to be added to a local identifier for the project.
+Project identifier prefixes are assigned by the OC4IDS Helpdesk.
 For more information on project identifiers, refer to the [project identifiers guidance](../../../../guidance/identifiers/#globally-unique-project-identifiers).

 * `status` from the [Project Status codelist](../../../../reference/codelists/#projectstatus).
 In this example, the project status is 'completed'.